-Kamaru Usman not only has eyes on regaining his place on the UFC's welterweight throne but visions of capturing the promotion's middleweight strap as well.
-While Dricus du Plessis has a looming title defense coming up against Khamzat Chimaev at UFC 319 on Aug.
-16, DDP is firmly in the crosshairs of the UFC Atlanta victor as talks ramp up around a Kamaru Usman middleweight run.
+Kamaru Usman not only has his eyes on regaining his place on the UFC's welterweight throne but also envisions capturing the promotion's middleweight strap.
+While, Dricus du Plessis has a looming title defense coming up against Khamzat Chimaev at UFC 319 on Aug.
+16, 'Stillknocks' is firmly in the crosshairs of the UFC Atlanta victor as talks ramp up around Usman's middleweight run.

 "After getting that [welterweight] belt, hey, they [UFC] have asked and they've waited for years and years for me to go up and get that middleweight strap and why not?
 I will relinquish that if Dricus du Plessis is still the champion - all African card.
 Africa vs. Africa, first card in Africa.
 UFC is close to getting that done."